kreteshq/kretes/README.md

 ## Getting Started

-Install `huncwot` globally to use its CLI commands which simplify frequent operations
+Install `huncwot` globally to use its CLI commands which simplify frequent operations.
+You also need to install [yarn](https://yarnpkg.com/en/).

 ```
 yarn global add huncwot
 ```

-Generate new application and install its dependencies
+Generate new application

 ```
 huncwot new my-project
 cd my-project
-yarn
 ```

 Start the application using built-in development server